BadIdeaFactory/talking-point-tracker/README.md

 $> yarn start
 ```

-Which probably won't actually work, but is better than no documentation, right?
+After you finish these steps, it probably won't actually work, but this is better than no documentation, right?

+If you get any spacy issues, make sure you have the dependencies all installed for your local environment, [as described in their documentation](https://spacy.io/usage/)

 ## Tech Stack